Skip to Main Content

 • 2022: Emma Fanning Emma was recognized for her work with the Anthropology Club including her initiatives in creating a new partnership with the Myaamia Center, and for making anthropology more visible online.

-Funded by the Carol E. Kist Fund and named in honor of Carl Jantzen, a cultural anthropologist who taught at Miami for over 30 years, this award recognizes a distinguished paper or creative work that uses cultural anthropology theory and/or method to examine a case study of explore a comparative topic in contemporary and/or historical perspective.
+This award is funded by the Carol E. Kist Fund and is named in honor of Carl Jantzen, a cultural anthropologist who taught at Miami for over 30 years.
+It recognizes a distinguished paper or creative work that uses cultural

 Recent Recipients: